NATURAL DYES

 A new form of cochineal extract rich in highly soluble carminic acid.
 For crimsons, scarlets, and lilacs on all natural fibers.

-The classic form of cochineal extract used by dyers since the 17th century, carmine doesn’t hide its bright red shade.
+An older form of cochineal extract first described in the 17th century, carmine doesn’t hide its bright red shade.

 Not the rhubarb you eat with strawberries.
 The roots of the Himalayan Rhubarb give deep golden colors and rich brick reds.